With over 250 million global active users, LinkedIn advertising has become essential for brands looking to reach the right professionals.

-Highly targeted advertising means building extremely targeted campaigns and create ads that are really specific and relevant to your audience.
+Highly targeted advertising means building extremely targeted campaigns and creating ads that are really specific and relevant to your audience.

 For example, you could target a selected industry in a specific town and show them an ad saying something like “Want to appear on 1st page of Google search engine for XXX in XXX?”.

 However, highly targeted LinkedIn advertising can cost you more.
-This is why you will need to ensure that you have plenty of budget to work with when building these highly targeted campaigns.
+This is why you will need to ensure that you have plenty of budgets to work with when building these highly targeted campaigns.

 Despite the costly minimum budgetary requirements, these campaigns can be extremely successful due to the relevance that the ads hold to the target audience.

-Reactive advertising is capable of helping you to stand out from your competitors.
-They are perfect for building up a good reputation online as it shows that you are well-established and you have your finger on the pulse.
+Reactive advertising can help you to stand out from your competitors.
+They are perfect for building up a good reputation online.
+It shows that you are well-established and you have your finger on the pulse.

-For instance, you can roll out ads about latest changes in search engine marketing especially when Google makes major changes to its search engine indexing.
+For instance, you can roll out ads about the latest changes in search engine marketing.
 You can use reactive ads to reach out to anyone who has been hit by one of Google’s recent algorithm updates.

-LinkedIn advertising also offers sponsored posts, which is very similar to Facebook’s promoted posts, whereby you can pay for an update to be shown to LinkedIn users based on company, industry, company size, job title, job function etc.
+LinkedIn advertising also offers sponsored posts that work like Facebook’s promoted posts.
+You can pay for an update to be shown to LinkedIn users based on company, industry, company size, job title, job function, etc.

-These sponsored posts appear about third or fourth in the newsfeed on the LinkedIn Home page and it’s not hugely obvious that they’re ads, as most people don’t spot the “sponsored” label.
+These sponsored posts appear about the third or fourth in the newsfeed on the LinkedIn Home page.
+It’s not hugely obvious that they’re ads, as most people don’t spot the “sponsored” label.
 You can choose between a CPC or CPM model and schedule end dates for each post.